Gurmeet22/Weather-App/README.md

 # Weather-App
-A web-app to display weather information.
-It hs been deployed on heroku.
+A web-app to forecast weather information.
+It has been deployed on heroku.
 Check it out by visiting https://gurmeet-weather-app.herokuapp.com/